 Additional endorsements do make you much more marketable.
 If you wish to add endorsement areas to your initial license, you can take additional content tests.
 For example:

 - Early Childhood Education majors - You may want to take both the Early Childhood Birth-8 and Elementary Education K-6 content tests.
-You may not be qualified to teach in a Colorado elementary school without passing the Elementary Education PRAXIS or PLACE exam.
+You may not be qualified to teach in a Colorado elementary school without passing the Elementary Education PRAXIS exam.